eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

 ## Traffic Light Programs

-In almost all cases the traffic light programs will have been guessed by [netconvert](../netconvert.md) and turn out different from the real traffic lights.
-A simple way to improve traffic lights programs is making them start their program cycle at a different time.
+In almost all cases, the traffic light programs will have been guessed by [netconvert](../netconvert.md) and turn out different from the real traffic lights.
+A simple way to improve traffic lights programs is making them start their program cycles at a different times.
 Experiment with the option **--tls.half-offset** and all the other **--tls.\*** options of [netconvert](../netconvert.md).